AckerlyXu/heima/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

     When the web app has been created, the **Notifications** button will flash a green **SUCCESS** and the resource group blade open to show both the web app and the SQL database in the group.
 8. If you have not set up a Git repository before, login to [Azure Classic Management Portal](https://manage.windowsazure.cn/), find you app, and click **Dashboard** > **Reset your deployment credentials** under "quick glance" to setup deployment credentials for you app.
-8. Back to [Azure portal Preview](https://portal.azure.cn).
+8. Back to [Azure Portal](https://portal.azure.cn).
 Click the web app's icon in the resource group blade to open the web app's blade.

     ![web app's resource group](./media/web-sites-php-sql-database-deploy-use-git/resource-group-blade.png)
 9. In **Settings** click **Continuous deployment** > **Configure required settings**.
 Select **Local Git Repository** and click **OK**.